surma/surma.dev/content/things/webgpu.md

 <mark>Should I recommend using `createComputePipelineAsync` instead?</mark>

-This is the first time [WGSL], the WebGPU Shading Language, makes an appearance.
-WGSL is a somewhat Rust-inspired language <mark>that compiles to [SPIR-V].
+This is the first time [WGSL] (pronounced “wig-sal”), the WebGPU Shading Language, makes an appearance.
+WGSL is a somewhat Rust-inspired language <mark>that most likely is compiled to [SPIR-V] by your browser.
 SPIR-V is a binary format standardized by the Khronos Group that acts as an intermediate representation between multiple source and destination languages for parallel programming.
-You can think of it as the LLVM of parallel programming language compilers.</mark>
+You can think of it as the LLVM of parallel programming language compilers.
+The SPIR-V variant of your shader is then further compile to whatever your operating system and/or driver accepts.</mark>

 <figure>
   <img loading="lazy" width=1400 height=697 src="./spirv.avif">